 Both companies send you seasonal ingredients.
 They also steer clear of food containing artificial colors, preservatives, and other additions.

 Both providers make the ingredient details and nutritional values of the meals easily accessible.
 Click on the product, and this information will appear as soon as the window opens.
-Both competitors in my Hungryroot vs. Green Chef analysis list calories, proteins, carbohydrates, and other values.
-But Green Chef does so more clearly than its competitor.
+Both competitors list calories, proteins, carbohydrates, and other values.
+But Green Chef does so more clearly than Hungryroot.

 Green Chef wins this category because its ordering process is far more succinct than Hungryroot’s, and its delivered ingredients are better organized.
-Indeed, the ingredients are even color-coded.
-That’s hard to beat.
+The ingredients are even color-coded, which is hard to beat.

-Green Chef is also straightforward.
-And much shorter.
+In comparison, Green Chef is more straightforward – and much shorter!
 It requires only 5 steps, which are selecting a plan, registration, address and payment details, and picking meals.
+While I appreciate the care that was put into Hungryroot’s quiz, I prefer the streamlined signup of Green Chef.

 Hungryroot delivers to most zip codes in the 48 contiguous United States.
 At the current time, it doesn’t deliver to Alaska or Hawaii.
 Delivery times depend on the order finalization date.